Publications

 Books:

 Playing Dystopia: Nightmarish Worlds in Video Games and the Player’s Aesthetic Response.
-Bielefeld: Transcript, 2018.
+Transcript and Columbia UP, 2018.

 Video games permeate our everyday existence.
 They immerse players in fascinating gameworlds and exciting experiences, often inviting them in various ways to reflect on the enacted events.